 Including a small group training class in your regular exercise schedule is great way of mixing things up and avoiding movement stagnation.
 When you exercise alone most of the time it can become incredibly easy to fall into repetitive exercise routines, because continually cooking up new ones takes time and effort – carrying the mental load of needing to develop your own exercise program is immense!
 In fact, it can be such a big job to keep an exercise program fresh and effective that it supports an entire industry.
 Continuing to get great results and make progress from your work out routines means changing them up regularly.

 Transcend Health helps their clients by creating exercise routines and programs that suit their unique needs, and small group training is an important part of that.
-Their specialisation in physiotherapy and exercise physiology creates a strong structure behind the classes that promotes safe movements and recovery from injuries, while still making great progress towards physical goals.
+Their specialisation in physiotherapy and exercise physiology creates a strong structure behind the classes that promotes safe movements and small group training, while still making great progress towards physical goals.
 There are a huge number of reasons that the Transcend team is so passionate about small group training, but here we can explore the break-out stars of small group training.

 Motivation and accountability

 Everyone struggles with having enough motivation to do all sorts of things, especially things that can be painful, uncomfortable, or boring.
 Some of these things could include eating well, getting to bed on time, cleaning the house, grocery shopping – and definitely exercising!